-- 4.68 A full-time research degree candidate shall normally be required to devote, on average, at least 35 hours per week to the programme of supervised research. - 4.69 A part-time research degree candidate shall normally be required to devote, on average, at least 20 hours per week to the programme of supervised research. - 4.70 Any person registered (distance mode) in accordance with this regulation shall be expected to engage in appropriate training, evaluation and progression events and to agree the frequency and mode of contact with their Lead Supervisor.
-This will normally equate to not less than six weeks contact per year at locations appropriate to the programme of study.
+- 4.68 A full-time research degree candidate shall normally be required to devote, on average, at least 35 hours per week to the programme of supervised research. - 4.69 A part-time research degree candidate shall normally be required to devote, on average, at least 20 hours per week to the programme of supervised research. - 4.70 Any person registered on a distance mode in accordance with this regulation shall be expected to engage in appropriate training, evaluation and progression events and to confirm the frequency and mode of contact with their Lead Supervisor.
 As part of the delivery of the research programme, distance students are expected to visit the University at least once a year for a period of intensive supervision.